On the use of ferroelectric material in the detection of dark matter axions: Introduction

+The second idea studied in this paper due to the high variation in the permittivity provided by ferroelectric films, is its use as interresonator coupling elements in multicavity haloscopes.
+In the RADES group \cite{RADESreviewUniverse} rectangular waveguide cavities connected by iris couplings have been used in the past for the haloscope designs.
+The coupling between cavities can be obtained by inductive or capacitive irises (see Figure~\ref{fig:IrisCouplings}), which also determines the sign of the coupling \cite{Cameron}.

+Thus, the size of the irises controls the amount of coupling between adjacent cavities.
+This interresonator coupling is mainly used for improving the mode separation between the axion resonance and its neighbours, so a good coupling element should be able to effectively control the amount and the sign of the coupling between adjacent cavities.\\

+These interresonator irises tend to give problems during manufacturing, especially if both types (inductive and capacitive) are combined in a single structure \cite{RADES_paper2}.
+In this case, the fabrication requires fully 3D machining techniques involving several cut planes.
+In previous RADES experiments the poor contact between metallic surfaces has led to a degradation in the flowing of the surface currents, and therefore to the deterioration of the unloaded quality factor.
+The use of ferroelectric films provides an efficient way to avoid these drawbacks, as both signs of the couplings can be obtained very easily with KTO films placed inside the fabricated rectangular housing without the need to cut at regions of high surface current levels. \\

+On the other hand, thanks to the ability to adjust the permittivity, these new interresonator couplings allow fine tuning of the coupling due to possible errors caused by manufacturing tolerances and misalignment of the films inside the rectangular housing.
+This provides an efficient adjustment mechanism of the mode separation, which could otherwise cause an important deterioration of the response in a regular haloscope cavity.\\

-Regarding the use of ferroelectrics for inter-couplings between adjacent cavities based on existing literature, no solution has been found to the problem of cutting the metallic irises necessary for its manufacture.
-In section \ref{KTOasCoupler} the use of ferroelectric materials as interresonator couplings is also demonstrated, leading to an reconfigurable haloscope.
-To continue, in section \ref{Biasing} we comment the technical considerations for the correct biasing of the ferroelectrics.
-Finally, in section \ref{Conclusions} we expose our conclusions and discussion of future prospects.
+In section~\ref{KTOasTuner} we first briefly review the main properties of ferroelectric materials, and then we describe our novel proposal to use them as tuning elements in cavity haloscopes for alleviating the issues reported in \cite{Bowring:2018,Fermilab:2017}, like the limited tuning range.
+In section~\ref{KTOasCoupler} the use of ferroelectric materials as interresonator coupling elements is explored for the design of a reconfigurable haloscope, that controls the mode separation.
+In section~\ref{Biasing} we comment some interesting practical considerations for the correct biasing of the ferroelectrics.
+Finally, in section~\ref{Conclusions} we expose our conclusions and discussion of future prospects.